-Electronic payment type Stopping that electronic payment Same-day electronic payments You can't stop, cancel, or change same-day payments, because we start the process to send the payment immediately.
+Electronic payment type Stopping that electronic payment Same-day electronic payments You can't stop, cancel, or change same-day payments, even if set up and confirmed on a non-business day, because we start the process to send the payment immediately.
 But, if you've set up a new automatic payment to start the same day, you can change or cancel it until 9.30pm that day.
-Future-dated electronic payments You can: delete future-dated payments until 4am on the payment date. skip or edit any automatic payments until 4am on the payment date. delete or skip future-dated payments still in retry, until we've paid them or 4am on the next day at the latest.
+Future-dated electronic payments You can: delete future-dated payments until 4am on the payment date. skip or edit any automatic payments until 4am on the payment date. delete or skip future-dated payments still in retry, until we've paid them or 4am on the next business day at the latest.